cscart/docs/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/canada_post.rst

 	 The length of the greatest linear dimension of a parcel must not exceed **105cm** and the girth of a parcel must not exceed **140cm**.

 *   Click the **Save** button.
-*   Open the **Shipping charges** tab and define shipping charges which will be added to the ones defined by real-time shipping service.
+*   If necessary, open the **Shipping charges** tab and define shipping charges which will be added to the ones defined by real-time shipping service.
 Click **Save**.
 *   Open the **General** tab, click the **Calculate shipping cost** link, enter the desired value into the **Weight (lbs)** input field, and click the **Test** button to make a test calculation of shipping charges.